The Transformative Power of In-Depth Treatment

 Where else in your life do you have the opportunity, the freedom, to be completely, honestly, truly yourself?

-To say whatever comes to your mind.
-To arrive in whatever mood you’re in, without preparation.
-To not have to organize your thoughts or make them coherent for someone else.
-You just come as you are.
-You don’t even have to connect the dots from one session to the next.
-That becomes part of the work.
+To say whatever comes to your mind and arrive in whatever mood you’re in, without preparation.
+It is not necessary to organize your thoughts or make them coherent- you just come as you are.
+You don’t even have to connect the dots from one session to the next as what we “remember” or “forget,” in itself, becomes part of the work.

-To achieve this level of trust and sustained exploration requires commitment.
-There is a rhythm to in-depth work.
-A collaborative relationship that develops over time.
-You begin to learn about yourself, your past and how it shapes your present, your blind spots, your automatic protections, even the parts of yourself you may not want to change.
+This level of trust and sustained exploration requires commitment because there is a rhythm and a continuity that develops in in-depth work and facilitates a collaborative relationship for meaningful change over time.
+As you begin to understand yourself, your past and how it shapes your present, your blind spots, your automatic protections, even the parts you may not want to change, you discover new opportunities and ways to increase your confidence in and compassion for yourself.
 This kind of work is not unlike learning a language, training for a sport, practicing an instrument, or developing any new skill or healthy practice that will change the way you live.
 You would not expect meaningful transformation from doing those things once a week for a short period of time.
 Real change requires repetition, patience, and showing up.

 Psychoanalytic psychotherapy and psychoanalysis are not meant to last forever.
-The goal is not dependence.
 The goal is to help you develop the capacity to reflect on yourself, to understand your own mind, so that you can live a fuller, richer life.
-There is something profoundly therapeutic about beginning to trust another person in this way.
-For many people, that trust itself is new.
-And as you begin to put words to feelings and experiences that previously lived only as tension, dread, irritability, or shame, you develop a better coping mechanism.
+There is also something profoundly therapeutic about beginning to trust another person in this way.
+For many people, that trust itself is new and, as you begin to put words to feelings and experiences that previously lived only as tension, dread, irritability, or shame, you develop better coping mechanisms.
 Within the context of a supportive relationship, you learn that naming experience helps to regulate emotion and reduces shame.

-Many people don’t realize that the things they consciously seek- closeness, fulfillment, financial stability, a sense of meaning- are sometimes being inadvertently undone by their usual ways of coping.
-What once protected you may now be tripping you up.
-In-depth work helps illuminate this gently, respectfully, and over time.
-Not to criticize who you are or to change your personality.
-Quite the opposite- to help you express yourself with confidence and to give you more flexibility, more choice and a new way of being in the world.
+Many people don’t realize that the things they consciously seek- closeness, fulfillment, financial stability, a sense of meaning- are sometimes being inadvertently undone by their usual ways of coping and what once protected you may now be tripping you up.
+In-depth work helps illuminate this gently, respectfully, and over time to help you express yourself with confidence and to give you more flexibility, more choice and a new way of being in the world.